embedml/python-workshops-phase-1-unit-d-hw/README.md

 ^ If that does not work try `python -m pytest`

-You will see every test is failing.
+When you first start you will see every test is failing.
 Your goal is to pass every test with the instructions below.
 Happy coding!

 # Explaining What is going on

 Hopefully you have this open in VS Code.
 If not you should have gotten a link to clone this repo onto your computer.
 You can then open the folder (the repo) that was cloned in VS Code.
 Use the "Mark Down All in On" Extension to open this readme.md file to see it easier.
-The button should be in the top right area of the screen.
+The button should be in the top right area of the screan.

 We will be using Github Classroom to make grading easier.
 This will let you automatically see your grade every time you upload (or push) your work.
 I will walk you through how to do that.

 # What will be graded?

-In this unit, file `unit_1d_hw.py` will be graded.
+In this unit, file `unit_1c_hw.py` will be graded.
 That is the file you will want to modify.
-You can see how it will be graded in the `test_unit_1d_hw.py` file.
-The goal is to pass all tests in the `test_unit_1d_hw.py` file.
+You can see how it will be graded in the `test_unit_1c_hw.py` file.
+The goal is to pass all tests in the `test_unit_1c_hw.py` file.
 <br><br>
 Lets start by passing one test, seeing if we passed it locally, then uploading it to Github Classroom to get your grade.
 <br><br>